 Home buyers rarely pay attention to the condition of a house’s sump pump.
 Actually, it’s rare for a buyer to check to see if one is even present in the basement.
 But, home inspectors in Western New York know very well the importance of them.
-Most homes in Amherst, Williamsville, Amherst and the town of Aurora have them, although Buffalo houses were almost all built without them.
+Most homes in Amherst, Williamsville, Hamburg and the town of Aurora have them, although Buffalo houses were almost all built without them.

 What is a sump pump?

 Sump pumps are designed to push water out of a collection pit in the basement or crawlspace of a home.
 Most homes that were built after the 1970’s were built to require them.
 In these houses, drain lines are embedded in the soil around the inside of the foundation or crawl space.
 The lines then dump water that they collect into the sump.
 If a sump is not installed in the sump, or if it for any reason stops removing water, then the basement is at risk of flooding.

 The simple answer is “no”.
 Older American homes in cities and villages (i.e. Buffalo, Lancaster, Tonawanda, etc.) were built somewhat differently from modern houses:

 - They did not include drain tile or a french drain to redirect water to a sump pit